thanasisn/SDR_enhancement_LAP/article/article.md

 \caption{Relative frequency distribution of CE groups of consequent CE events according to their duration for Thessaloniki in the period 1993 -- 2023.
 The histogram was split in two plots with different y-axis scales for better readability.}\label{fig:ceg-duration-distribution}
 \end{figure}

-The relation between the duration and the mean OIR of the groups has also been studied (Figure\nobreakspace{}\ref{fig:group-2d}).
+The relation between the duration and the mean OI of the groups has also been studied (Figure\nobreakspace{}\ref{fig:group-2d}).
 Evidently, events of high excess irradiation have small duration and vice versa.
 The vast majority of grouped events are associated with small excess irradiation (e.g., $<5\,\text{kJ}/\text{m}^2$) and